mthom/scryer-prolog/README.md

 toplevel&nbsp;prompt.
 Press&nbsp;`f` to see the next 5 answers, and
 `a` to see all answers.
 Press&nbsp;`h` to show a help message.

+Use `TAB` to complete atoms and predicate names in queries.
+For instance, after consulting the program above, typing `decl` followed by&nbsp;`TAB` yields `declarative_world`.
+Press&nbsp;`TAB` repeatedly to cycle through alternative completions.

 To quit Scryer Prolog, use the standard predicate `halt/0`:

 ```